 How to use lions mane mushroom powder

 The best way to obtain the health benefits of mushrooms is to eat them.
 Lions mane mushroom powder is a versatile kitchen ingredient.
-Add it to baking, hot chocolate, tea, pudding, soups or stews.
-The flavor is mild.
+Add it to baking, hot chocolate, tea, pudding, cookies, soups or stews.
+The flavor is mild and easily hidden.
+It is completely disguised when used in smoothies with fruit and greens.

 Add them to zoom balls or goo balls along with other adaptogens for an energy boost.